panjd123/SBSP/README.md

 ```
 cd ./src
 bash ./run-var.sh
+make
 bash ./run-ga.sh
 ```

-> Note: The bash script will use "continue" mode to find the best solution.
+> Note: The `run-var.sh` script will use "continue" mode to find the best solution.
 If you need to start from scratch, delete the `-c` parameter.